BKT-DevOps/test_le_uygulama/docs/Architecture-Overview.md

 <br>

-This page describes the high-level architecture of the InfraCoders project, its main components, and the relationships between these components.
+This page describes the high-level architecture of the Project Test Lutfiye project, its main components, and the relationships between these components.

 ---